 - Mansfield: David F. Winder VA Community Based Outpatient Clinic

 - Middletown: Middletown VA Clinic

 For location and contact information for these and more Ohio VA clinics, visit VA’s Ohio directory.

 How to Obtain VA Disability Benefits in Ohio

-- Provide documentation of a currently diagnosed, disabling condition by a qualified medical professional; and
+- A current diagnosis of a disabling condition by a medical professional; and

 VA Disability Compensation Levels